Big in the City ZF Advanced Urban Vehicle

 In the Advanced Urban Vehicle, the semi-independent rear suspension eTB (electric Twist Beam) provides the propulsion courtesy of a compact drive unit located on the left and right wheel respectively, each of which produces 40 kilowatts.
 With axle torque of 1 400 Nm and a maximum 21 000 revolutions per minute, the vehicle, which is tailored to urban traffic, reaches a top speed of 150 kilometers per hour.

 Steering angles of up to 75 degrees enormously increase the agility and manoeuvrability of the prototype.
 This chassis concept reduces the steering effort substantially during parking and turning manoeuvers, and thus increases the manoeuvrability of a subcompact car in particular: Thanks to the modified wheel deflection, the turning circle diameter of the Advanced Urban Vehicle is reduced to under 6.50 meters.

 The steering movements at the front axle are supported by the torque vectoring system of the rear-axle drive, which distributes the drive force individually to the two rear wheels and enables the vehicle to move off with this kind of large wheel deflection.

 Communication via the steering wheel

-The driver, however, remains in direct contact with the Advanced Urban Vehicle as indicated by hands-on detection (HOD).
-The capacitive system covers most of the steering wheel and detects whether the driver is in contact with the wheel.
+The driver, however, remains in direct contact with the Advanced Urban Vehicle as indicated by hands-on detection (HOD) - i.e. the capacitive system covers most of the steering wheel and detects whether the driver is in contact with the wheel.
 The electronic control unit built into the steering wheel converts the identified state into a digital signal and sends this to the Local Interconnect Network (LIN).
 Depending on the situation, this alerts the driver or activates the available assist systems.